andywer/threads.js/readme.md

     done();
   }, [
-    // this file will be run in the thread using importScripts() if in browser '/dependencies-bundle.js'
+    // this file will be run in the thread using importScripts() if in browser
+    // the node.js code will ignore this second parameter '/dependencies-bundle.js'
   ])
   // pass the buffers to transfer into thread context as 2nd parameter to send()